 The common wisdom in Colombia is that ecommerce is still too nascent a market.
 It’s definitely true that things haven’t taken off here as much has they have in Brazil, a country where new ecommerce sites such as Baby.com.br are garnering Venture Capital (VC) investment from some heavy hitters.
 Nevertheless, some Colombian entrepreneurs such as Nelson Cedeño, CEO of an ecommerce platform company called Plaanck.com, believes the time is now to start local ecommerce companies.

 The company was founded this year is based in Medellin.
 It currently offers a platform that allows users sell items online and on the Plaanck website without charging a commission on each sale.
-The company currently is focused on growing ad sales as their principle revenue stream.
+The company currently under website maintenance is focused on growing ad sales as their principle revenue stream.

 According to Cedeño, they’ve managed to increase traffic to the site quickly enough to make it into the top 600 sites in Colombia.
 Also, Plaank is getting ready to launch a new offering to launch group-buying deals between sellers and buyers.